WilsonLTL/HKBU_Smart_Elevator/readme.md

 ### All
 1. please test it to make sure the program is runnable after modify the code.
+2. GUI is not a must in Elevator and Kiosk, finish all the code part first

 ## Thread_Server
 ### Svc_Req